baleada/docs/src/prose/logic/pipes/focusable.md

 order: 0
 ---

-`createFocusable` is a pipe that accepts an element as an input, and outputs <!--TODO-->.
+`createFocusable` is a [pipe](/docs/logic/pipes-overview) that transforms an element to its first or last focusable descendant, via a depth-first search.
+It optionally can return the element itself, if it is focusable.

 :::
-## Create `focusable`
+## Create focusable
 :::

 Call `createFocusable` with no parameters to create your `focusable` function.

-Call `createFocusable` with the parameters listed below to create your `focusable` function:
+Call `createFocusable` with these parameters to create your `focusable` function:

 ::: ariaLabel="createFocusable parameters" classes="wide-4"
 | Parameter | Type | Required | Description |